-- 2.33 The strategic objectives detailed above will be achieved through implementation of the strategy that is detailed in Chapter 4, including short-term, medium-term and long-term actions. - 2.34 Transport for the South East considers the primary measure of success of the strategy to be the achievement of these strategic objectives and the realisation of the strategic vision for the region.
+- 2.33 The strategic objectives detailed above will be achieved through implementation of the strategy that is detailed in Chapter 4, including short-term, medium-term and long-term actions. - the primary measure of success of the strategy to be the achievement of these strategic objectives and the realisation of the strategic vision for the region.

 Progress towards achieving these strategic objectives will be monitored throughout the freight, logistics and gateways strategy's 20-year lifespan.
-A monitoring framework is set out in Chapter 5. - 2.35 A further key measure of success will be the realisation of the strategy through buy-in from the full spectrum of public and private sector stakeholders in the diverse and thriving South East region.
+A monitoring framework is set out in Chapter 5.

+2.35 A further key measure of success will be the realisation of the strategy through buy-in from the full spectrum of public and private sector stakeholders in the diverse and thriving South East region.

 Through outreach and building consensus, Transport for the South East will ensure different types of organisations feel represented, listened to, and empowered to work to support a larger movement to realise the strategic vision for freight and logistics within the region.

-3 The Evidence Base
+3. The Evidence Base